randyjcress/pii-analyzer/README.md

 - PII detection using Microsoft Presidio
 - Anonymization of detected PII
 - Command-line interface for processing files individually or in batch
+- Enhanced CLI with better handling for DOCX files
+- NC breach notification analysis for compliance

 ## Architecture